hbctraining/Intro-to-rnaseq-hpc-O2/lessons/B3_counting_reads.md

 $ vim results/counts/Mov10_featurecounts.Rmatrix.txt
 ```

+Vim has nice shortcuts for cleaning up the header of our file using the following steps:

+1. Remove the first line by putting our cursor on the first line and type `dd` (in command mode).
+2. Remove the file name following the sample name by typing `:%s/_Aligned.sortedByCoord.out.bam//g` (in command mode).
+3. Remove the path leading up to the file name by typing `:%s/\/home\/rc_training10\/unix_workshop\/rnaseq\/results\/STAR\/bams\///g` (in command mode).
+	> Note that we have a `\` preceding each `/`, which tells vim that we are not using the `/` as part of our search and replace command, but instead is part of the pattern that we are replacing.
+This is called escaping the `/`.

 ### Note on counting PE data

 For paired-end (PE) data, the bam file contains information about whether both read1 and read2 mapped and if they were at roughly the correct distance from each other, that is to say if they were "properly" paired.
 For most counting tools, **only properly paired reads are considered by default, and each read pair is counted only once as a single "fragment"**.